Wadi al Shatii District: Geography

-The depression extends east from the town of Ashkeda to the town of Ideary on the west, a distance of about 140 kilometers.
+The depression extends east from the town of Ashkda to the town of Edri on the west, a distance of about 140 kilometers.
 To the west, Wadi al Shati borders the Illizi Province of Algeria.
 After the 2007 administrative reorganization of districts, it borders on the following districts: Nalut in northwest, Jabal al Gharbi in the north, Jufra in the east, Sabha in the southeast, Wadi al Hayaa in the south and Ghat in the southwest.
 The district is part of the Fezzen geographical division of Libya which is mostly full of deserts.
 The region receives an average annual rainfall of 2.5 in.
 There are no perennial rivers in the region, but the region is abundant with groundwater aquifers.
 Libya has mostly a flat undulating plain and occasional plateau, with an average elevation of around 423 m.
 Around 91 per cent of the land is covered by desert, with only 8.8 per cent agricultural land (with only 1% arable lands) and 0.1 per cent of forests.
 The major resource found in the area is manganese.
 Along the coastal regions, the climate is Mediterranean, while it is desert climate in all other parts.
 Dust storms lasting four to eight days are rather common during Spring.
 Triplotania is the northwest region, while it is Cyrenacia in the east and Fezzen in southwest.